A Comprehensive Guide on Mixed Signals to the Brain Causes Overeating.

 1. Hunger vs. Satiety: The Battle Within

-2. Emotional Triggers and Overeating
+2. Emotional triggers and excessive eating

 3. External Cues: The Influence of Food Marketing